rodion-b/sportsnews/README.md

-# Sports News  API
+# Sports News Service

-This is a simple Sports News Service that continously polls latest ECB articles and persists them into mongodb.
-It also provides a REST API with ecb articles data in consistent and desirable format for upstream apps that can be acessed in case the ECB server is down.
+This is a simple Sports News Service that continously montiors latest ECB articles, persists them and exposes REST API that can be used for analytics or when the ECB server is down.
+The API also can be furthure extended to standardise news articles across different providers for upstream apps consumption.

 ## Functional requirements